ChopLogic/chop-logic-components/.github/pull_request_template.md

 - [ ] New feature (non-breaking change that adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation update

-## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so others can reproduce if necessary.

-- [ ] Test A
-- [ ] Test B

 ## Screenshots (if applicable)